 Marilyn Hagerty writes for the Grand Forks Herald in Grand Forks, ND.
 She writes five columns each week including the "Eat Beat" column where she reviews the local restaurants in Grand Forks.
 She has been writing this restaurant column for over 25 years.
 Grand Forks is a collection of her reviews.
 Bourdain's foreword mentions when in 2012 Marilyn Hagerty's review of a new Olive Garden restaurant in Grand Forks went viral.

 Happily, the story does not end here, as a wave of positivity soon overtook the wave of snark.
 Thousands of people and the media took notice and came to her defense.
 She landed interviews on The Today Show and NPR.
-Then Anthony Bourdain swooped in to laud her years of local restaurant reviews, arranged for her to dine at Eric Ripert's La Bernardin in New York City, and made plans to work with her on a book - this book!
-Bourdain said, "This is a straightforward account of what people have been eating-still ARE eating-in much of America."
+Then Anthony Bourdain, chef and author of Kitchen Confidential, joined in to laud Hagerty's years of local restaurant reviews.

+Occasionally a review will mention something about a dish or about the establishment that could use a change.
+There are also one or two dry-humored jabs at misspellings on menus.
+But she's not out to skewer anyone.
 "What point, I wonder, is there in tearing down hard-working restaurant people?", Hagerty notes.
 "And if a place is just too bad, I move on."

 In a Wall Street Journal article titled "When Mom Goes Viral" her son James R. Hagerty shared, "If she writes more about the decor than the food, you might want to eat somewhere else."
 I have eaten in many, many more places like the ones reviewed in Hagerty's book.
 And the food in these restaurants is good!
 Filling, comforting, and affordable.
 A lot like the food I cook at home and the recipes I share on this website.
 I love good food, and I love to share good food with good people.